maulanaady/AquaTech-User-Activity-Analysis/README.md

     docker exec airflow-airflow-scheduler-1 bash -c "pip install astronomer-cosmos dbt-bigquery" && docker restart airflow-airflow-worker-1
     ```
-  - Log in to the Airflow web server UI (http://localhost:8080) with the username airflow and password: *airflow*.
+  - Log in to the Airflow web server UI (http://localhost:8080) with the *username:airflow* and *password: airflow*.
 Hover over the admin tab and click connections.
   - Create a new connection with **Connection Type = Google Cloud** and **Connection Id = *‘google_client’***.
 Fill in the Project Id according to your project Id, and fill in the **Keyfile Path** referring to service-account.json **(/opt/airflow/data/service-account.json)**.
   - Click the test button at the bottom to test the connection to Google Cloud with the predefined configuration.
 A successful connection test will display *"Connection successfully tested"* at the top of the web page (scroll up), and then save the connection.